sunpy/sunpy/docs/tutorial/maps.rst

     >>> my_map.exposure_time  # doctest: +REMOTE_DATA
     <Quantity 0.234256 s>

-Notice that this returns an `~astropy.units.Quantity` object which we discussed in the previous section :ref:`units-sunpy`.
+Notice that this returns an `~astropy.units.Quantity` object which we discussed in the previous :ref:`units-sunpy` section of the tutorial.
 The full list of attributes can be found in the reference documentation for `~sunpy.map.GenericMap`.
-These metadata attributes are all derived from the underlying FITS metadata, but are represented as rich Python objects, rather than simple strings or floating point numbers.
+These metadata attributes are all derived from the underlying FITS metadata, but are represented as rich Python objects, rather than simple strings or numbers.

 .. _map-data: